• Skip to main content

 • 1 can creamed corn 400 grams

-• 1 tsp Shaoxing Chinese cooking wine, or substitute for mirin
+• 1 tablespoon Shaoxing Chinese cooking wine, or substitute for mirin

 • 3 egg whites lightly beaten